Build Configuration

 8. Select Generate Settings.

 9. Copy the value from one of the URL fields.
-The are all identical.
-For example, https://exampleorg.jfrog.io/artifactory/chainguard-python with exampleorg.
+They are all identical.
+For example, https://exampleorg.jfrog.io/artifactory/python-all with exampleorg.
+Note that for use with build tools you must append simple/ to the URL so that the package index is used successfully - https://exampleorg.jfrog.io/artifactory/python-all/simple/.

 Sonatype Nexus Repository